Synchronized Cardioversion: Step-by-Step Guide for Medical Rescuers

 What Patients Do Not Benefit from Cardioversion?

-What Are the Risks and Complications?
+What Are the Risks of Synchronized Cardioversions?

-Risks to both medical professionals and patients exist.
+The risks of Synchronized Cardioversions for both medical professionals and patients exist.

 For example, according to MedScape, injuries to paramedics performing shock therapies have been reported at a rate of one case per 1700.
 Other medical professionals aren’t doing any better.
 Doctor and nurse injury rates are at around one for every 1000 shocks administered.
 In other words, if you perform defibrillation or cardioversion with any frequency, you’re likely to get shocked from time to time.

-As for the patients, hypoxia (lack of oxygen) or hypoventilation (shallow, insufficient breathing) during sedation do happen.
+As for the patients, hypoxia (lack of oxygen) or hypoventilation (shallow, insufficient breathing) during sedation does happen.
 That’s why it’s important to be ready to support breathing or intubate if needed.
 Most burns are superficial and will heal.

 In more extreme cases, patients can develop severe bradycardia ( dangerously slow heart rate) or asystole (flatline/stopping of the mechanical or electrical function of the heart).
 Certain conditions can increase these risks.